tpgit/UnOfficialLeptDocs/_sources/leptonica/README.txt

-If you are using |Leptonica| with a large code base that typedefs the built-in types differently from |Leptonica|, just edit the typedefs in `environ.h`.
+If you are using |Leptonica| with a large code base that typedefs the built-in types differently from |Leptonica|, just edit the typedefs in :doxyfile:`environ.h`.
 This should have no side-effects with other libraries, and no issues should arise with the location in which `liblebt` is included.

 For compatibility with 64 bit hardware and compilers, where necessary we use the typedefs in `stdint.h` to specify the pointer size (either 4 or